SilvaPereiraLab/FAMeDB/README.md

 TMM is grateful for the working contract (2023.11076.TENURE.076) financed by national funds under the FCT-Tenure Program and RC is grateful to FCT funding for the PhD scholarship 2024.0076.BDANA.

+We acknowledge André Cairrão for the design of FAMeDB logo.